eclipse-hono/hono/site/content/concepts/command-and-control.md

 ## Command & Control over HTTP Adapter

-The following sequence diagram gives an overview of a device connected via HTTP, which gets a command from the business application as soon as it gets online.
+The following sequence diagram gives an overview of a device connecting via HTTP, which gets a command from the business application as soon as it gets online.
 The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagram.

 ![Command & Control over HTTP Adapter](../command_control_concept_http.png)